 PETER BAKER: Welcome to the Washington Week Extra.
 I’m Peter Baker.

-Joining me tonight are four top reporters covering Washington: Susan Davis, congressional correspondent for NPR and co-host of the NPR Politics Podcast; Errin Haines, editor at large for The 19th; Mark Mazzetti, Washington investigative correspondent for The New York Times; and Ashley Parker, White House bureau chief for The Washington Post.
+Joining me tonight to discuss Biden’s foreign policy challenges are four top reporters: Errin Haines, editor at large for The 19th; Zolan Kanno-Youngs, White House correspondent for The New York Times; Sahil Kapur, national political reporter for NBC News; and Ashley Parker, White House bureau chief for The Washington Post.
 Welcome.

-MR. BAKER: OK, well, we’ll leave it there for tonight.
-Many thanks to Susan, Errin, Mark, and Ashley for your insights, and thank you for joining us.
+MR. BAKER: All right, well, my guess is that’s not the end of that particular conversation.
+But we’ll leave it there for tonight.
+Many thanks to Errin, Zolan, Sahil and Ashley for your insights, and thank you for joining us.
 Make sure to sign up for our Washington Week newsletter on our website.
-We will give you a behind the scenes look into all things here in the nation’s capital.
+We will give you a behind the scenes look into all things Washington.
 I’m Peter Baker.
-Good night from Washington.
+Good night.